LeoSerena/MasterMLProject2/README.md

 Installation
 ------------
-To install the dependencies first install [anaconda](https://www.anaconda.com/distribution/) and be sure to have pip on your computer
+To install the dependencies first install [anaconda](https://www.anaconda.com/distribution/) and be sure to have pip on your computer as well as python 3.7.

 Create a new environment with the conda console and activate it: